3 days of code, coffee, & GPUs

 “We attended DiRAC’s “Nvidia GPU Hackathon” with limited knowledge — and almost no practical experience — of accelerating codes using GPUs.
 The training material provided by Nvidia gave us a broad view of using CUDA and OpenACC to achieve speed-ups using GPU hardware, but we really got to grips with it at the hackathon by getting stuck in and modifying code ourselves.
 Our goals were to gain some experience, and to try to speed-up a ray-tracing module used in the cosmological hydrodynamics code AREPO.
 Using OpenACC directives and PGI’s compiler, we eventually managed to gain a ~10x acceleration with a single GPU, compared to both single & multi CPU only runs.
 Alongside this acceleration we also gained an appreciation for the algorithmic regimes where GPUs are useful, and the important technical considerations associated with GPU programming.
 Since the hackathon we have put our new knowledge to use, modifying other codes to take advantage of GPU acceleration!”

 Lewis H. Weinberger

 After the success of the GPU hackathon, DiRAC will hold more of these events.
 DiRAC is here for the advancement of science, and to help you get your research to the next level.
 In the future there will be hackathons on different topics around the country.
-The next one is exploring ARM technology, coming soon in January 2019.
+The next one is exploring ARM technology, Febuary 2019.